hanatos/sioux/README.md

 * shading (currently it's just pretty much displaying the texture colour and normal)

 * global illumination, or some close fake

+* horizon maps or ray tracing for terrain shadows and radar/stealth

 * simulate weather and winds in the terrain (maybe i'll settle for incompressible fluids here)